Flexible stick so you can feel the ball at the end of the stick

 While hockey sticks were traditionally made from wood (oak, mulberry), today most sticks (and especially the most technical) are made from composites (fibreglass, carbon fibre and aramid fibre; Kevlar is the brand name of a type of aramid).
-Sticks may also be 100% wood, in wood with fibreglass reinforcements, 100% fibreglass, in fibreglass with a fairly high carbon content (often 5%-10% aramid when the percentage of carbon is very high).
+Sticks can be made of 100% wood, wood with fibreglass or carbon reinforcements, 100% fibreglass, or fibreglass with a greater and greater % of carbon

 Fibreglass is harder and more rigid, lightweight and abrasion resistant than wood.
 It will give you more power but less control and a greater feeling of hardness.
 Carbon is lighter and more rigid still, providing even greater power and less control if your technical skills aren't at a high level.
 Aramid is used in addition to carbon in the shaft to dampen vibrations.
 It may also be used in the heel for increased abrasion resistance.

 A stick made of composites is made of several sheets of fibre rolled around a hollow core, which is made of one or more channels.
 The mix of components, the number of fibre layers and the core structure vary in the different sections of the stick and from one stick to another.
 The percentage of carbon alone does not tell you very much about a stick's features.

 Children just learning to play should opt for wooden sticks.
 As they improve, they can switch to a fibreglass stick and later to a stick with a reasonable percentage of carbon.
 Adult beginners can start out with a fibreglass stick.
 Adults at an intermediate or advanced level should choose a carbon percentage that corresponds to their playing style (their desired balance between control and power).